Code-Platoon-Curriculum/curriculum/04-Chatbots-AI/old_pytorch/9-binary-models/1-binary-models.md

 import torch.nn as nn
 ```

-#### What is `torch.nn`?

-`torch.nn` is a module in PyTorch that provides classes and functions to build neural networks.
-It includes layers, loss functions, and other tools necessary for building and training models.

 #### Building the Model

 Let's build a simple binary classification model using linear layers and the sigmoid activation function.

 #### NN Tools Breakdown

-- **`nn.Linear`**: This layer applies a linear transformation to the input data.
-It is defined as `nn.Linear(in_features, out_features)`, where `in_features` is the number of input features and `out_features` is the number of output features.
-It has parameters (weights and biases) that are learned during training.
-  - **Capabilities**: Linear transformation of input data.
-  - **Limitations**: Cannot capture non-linear relationships in the data.
-  - **Weaknesses**: Limited in modeling complex patterns without activation functions.
-  - **Type**: It is a hidden layer when placed between input and output layers.
-  - **Data Transfer**: It transforms data through a weighted sum and adds a bias.

 - **`nn.Sigmoid`**: The sigmoid activation function maps input values to a range between 0 and 1.
 It is defined as `nn.Sigmoid()`.
   - **Why Sigmoid?**: It is used for binary classification as it outputs a probability value.